Princessjessy/simple_shell/README.md

 #mandatory
 0. Betty would be proud
-Write a beautiful code that passes the Betty checks
+Write a beautiful code that passes the Betty checks.
 1. Simple shell 0.1
 Write a UNIX command line interpreter.
 Usage: simple_shell